Crossroads MVP

 - Cleave

-- Make a single attack against all nearby enemies
+- Using Speed, make a single attack against all nearby enemies.

 - Each opponent gets an Avoidance Roll.